How to Get Rid of Bruising and Thin Skin on the Arms and Hands

 What about vitamin K creams for bruising on the back of arms and hands?

 There are quite a few vitamin K creams promoted to improve the bruising, but not the thinning skin, on the back of the arms and hands.
 Vitamin K, also known as phytonadione, is a cofactor in the biosynthesis of clotting factors II (prothrombin), VII, IX, and X. There have been few studies on the usefulness of vitamin K creams in the treatment of chronic purpura (bruising).
-Most of the few studies done have investigated it for treating laser-induced bruising and those few studies have had varying outcomes.
+Few studies have investigated it for treating laser-induced bruising, and those few studies have had varying outcomes.
 For this reason, it needs more study before I would recommend it.

 Are there any other treatment options?

-Very dilute injections of Sculptra can increase collagen production in some patients.
+Very dilute injections of Sculptra, or Fractional Skin Resurfacing Lasers can increase collagen production in some patients.

 Do creams really work to improve bruising and thin skin on the back of the arms and hands?
 Is it worth the money?

-My opinion is that it is definitely worth it to use the creams as a preventative anti-aging, anti-thin skin, and anti-bruising strategy and start very early.
+I think it is worth it to use the creams as a preventative anti-aging, anti-thin skin, and anti-bruising strategy and start very early.
 Once the problem occurs, the correct decision is not so clear.
-As treatment, to reverse the problem, the improvement after long-term use is somewhere between worst-case none to best-case modest.
+As a treatment to reverse the problem, the improvement after long-term use is somewhere between worst-case none to best-case modest.
 There is a cost involved and a relatively large surface area to cover.
 Some of the creams, especially the prescription retinoids, can cause skin irritation and rashes on the thin skin of the arms and hands.
 You have to do your own cost-benefit-hassle analysis.

-Without doubt, the single most clinically effective and cost-effective thing you can do is sun protection as a preventative strategy.
-Prevention is much easier, and much more effective than treatment after the problem occurs.
+Undoubtedly, the most clinically effective and cost-effective thing you can do is sun protection as a preventative strategy.
+Prevention is much easier and much more effective than treatment after the problem occurs.
 Dare I say—an ounce of prevention is worth a pound of cure.
 Seems a lot of life is like that.